Listen audio story: Little Lion Goes to School & Country Man

 The Junior Centre Library boasts a longstanding tradition of being the first lending library for children in Downtown Kingston.
 Its services were also extended to rural parishes (St. Catherine, Manchester and St. James) via a railway system.
 The Library also offered services to the Half Way Tree and Franklyn Town Junior Centres respectively (both closed today).

-The specific date of our inception is 1940, a year after the idea for its existence was conceptualised by Robert Godwin Beresford Verity, M.B.E., C.D (1912— 1985) with the help and encouragement of The Honourable Sir Phillip Manderson Sherlock, O.M.
+The specific date of our inception is 1940, which is exactly a year after the idea for its existence was conceptualised by Robert Godwin Beresford Verity, M.B.E., C.D (1912— 1985) with the help and encouragement of The Honourable Sir Phillip Manderson Sherlock, O.M.
 (1902 – 2000) (Secretary/Librarian at the Institute of Jamaica at the time).

 Addition of the Simón Bolívar Library